Another Victim of Shady Rescue’s Greed

 She told me Bruno has an exceptionally sweet disposition and gets along with anyone he meets.

-Although she’s only had Bruno a couple of months, she has already spent about $1500 on vet exams and medication, and that number will undoubtedly increase until he has completely recovered from the cruel treatment he endured at Rising Phoenix.
+She already spent about $1500 on vet exams and medication in the last 2 months.
+That number will undoubtedly increase until he has completely recovered from the cruel treatment he endured at Rising Phoenix.

-The most infuriating part of Bruno’s story is that his suffering could have been prevented if Ms. Prater had bothered to take him to a vet because his health problems were easily treatable.
+The most infuriating part of Bruno’s story is that he didn’t have to suffer.
+His health problems were easily treatable.

 But, as she has done with dozens of other dogs, Ms. Prater let his health problems fester so she didn’t have to pay a vet to diagnose and treat him.

 Rising Phoenix Mastiff Rescue is NOT a rescue.
-Sick dogs are hardly ever taken to the vet.
+It rarely takes sick dogs to the vet.
 Adopters rarely get vaccination records.
-Some dogs are spayed/neutered the day before they are adopted.
-Dangerous dogs or dogs with behavior problems are often adopted out with no temperament testing.
-Phone calls made by people who adopted a dog with any health or behavior problems are rarely returned.
-Potential adopters are usually not vetted to determine if their home is appropriate for a dog or a dog is appropriate for a potential home.
+It often adopts out dangerous dogs or dogs with behavior problems are with no temperament testing.
+Ms. Prater rarely returns phone calls made by people who adopted a dog with any health or behavior problem.
+She doesn’t vet potential adopters to determine if their home is appropriate for a dog or a dog is appropriate for a potential home.

 Please spread the word about this fake dog rescue that profits off the pain and suffering the dogs it purports to help.